MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Step size used to linearly model progression of per-laser azimuthal angles during angular predictive geometry coding.
 Requires `angularEnabled=1`.

+### `--pointCountMetadata=0|1`
+Controls the addition of per octree layer point count metadata to each geometry slice.

 Attribute coding